stage2turbo/SuperTurboStake/doc/README_windows.txt

 Setup
 -----
-After completing windows setup then run SuperTurbostake-qt.
+After completing windows setup then run Heirloom-qt.
-Alternatively you can run windows command line (cmd) in SuperTurbostake program dir. cd daemon
+Alternatively you can run windows command line (cmd) in Heirloom program dir. cd daemon
   SuperTurbostaked
-You would need to create a configuration file SuperTurbostake.conf in the default wallet directory.
-Grant access to SuperTurbostaked/SuperTurbostake-qt in anti-virus and firewall applications if necessary.
+You would need to create a configuration file Heirloom.conf in the default wallet directory.
+Grant access to SuperTurbostaked/Heirloom-qt in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can enable Universal Plug and Play (UPnP) with your router/firewall or forward port 6901 (TCP) to your computer so you can receive incoming connections.
-SuperTurbostake works without incoming connections, but allowing incoming connections helps the SuperTurbostake network.
+Heirloom works without incoming connections, but allowing incoming connections helps the Heirloom network.

 Upgrade